Water security

 Eyre Peninsula’s water security challenges

 In 2007, we began working with the Eyre Peninsula community as we prepared a long-term water plan for the region.
-The plan identified seawater desalination as the preferred future water supply option to supplement existing groundwater sources and ensure water security for 35,000 local customers.
+The plan identified seawater desalination as the preferred future supply option to ensure a long-term, climate independent water source for approximately 35,000 people living and working in the region.

 Uley South Basin is the last remaining major productive groundwater source on Eyre Peninsula, currently supplying approximately 75 per cent of the region’s drinking water.
 The basin refills when rain seeps through the soil and ground into the underground aquifer – a process known as groundwater recharge.
-Extensive monitoring of water levels in different parts of the basin has shown a long-term trend of reduced recharge.
+Water Resource Manager, the Eyre Peninsula Landscape Board, based on modelling undertaken by the Department of Environment and Water, has identified a long-term trend of declining water levels and increasing salinity in inland supply wells in the southern groundwater basins.
+A number of factors including a changing climate, continued extraction and changes to the way in which the groundwater basins recharge have contributed to this issue.

 The timeframe for delivery is critical, with a very real risk of irreversible damage to the Uley South Basin if current extraction rates continue beyond 2025-26.
 Without a desalination plant, we are unlikely to be able to supply water to Eyre Peninsula at current demand, and significant delays would likely lead to water restrictions.